Battle of Marta

-The Battle of Marta is a military confrontation between a coalition of rebellious Berber tribes led by Carcasan and the forces of John Troglita and his Berber ally Cusina, at Marta (current-day Mareth, Tunisia), in the summer of 547.
-It follows a significant Byzantine victory through which John Troglita managed to suppress the Berber rebellion led by Antalas.
-However, in this instance, the Berber rebels manage to re-organize and prevail, for the pacified Moors gain the victory for Byzantines in the battle of the fields of cato which procopius mention as unexpected.
+The Battle of Marta was a military confrontation between a coalition of rebellious Berber tribes led by Carcasan and the forces of John Troglita and his Berber ally Cusina, at Marta (current-day Mareth, Tunisia), in the summer of 547.
+It followed a significant Byzantine victory through which John Troglita managed to suppress the Berber rebellion led by Antalas.
+However, in this instance, the Berber rebels managed to re-organize and prevail, although the pacified Moors later contributed to the victory that the Byzantines experienced at the Battle of the Fields of Cato, which Procopius mentioned as unexpected.

 Background

 After the conquest of the Vandal Kingdom in 534, the Byzantine Empire restored Roman rule over North Africa, but it quickly faced resistance from Berber tribes concerned about their autonomy.
 Following several more or less suppressed uprisings, a major rebellion erupted in 543, jeopardizing the Byzantine position in Africa.
 In 546, Emperor Justinian dispatched John Troglita to take control of the province, weakened by divisions and the incompetence of Byzantine leadership.
 Successfully forming an alliance with Cusina, a Berber chief, and engaging in a pitched battle against the rebel coalition led by Antalas, Troglita achieved a significant success upon his arrival.

-However, the rebellion is not completely suppressed.
-In Tripolitania, Carcasan, the leader of the Ifuraces, become leader of the Libyan tribes after the death of Ierna priest of Gurzil and leader of the Libyans and go joining Antalas who migrated in the south, launching raids into roman africa.
-Meanwhile, the Byzantines are weakened by the departure of a portion of their troops to Italy to participate in the war against the Goths.
-In reality, of the nine regiments, only six remain, and Ifisdaïas withdraws his support for Troglita.
-The rebels' territory is arid, and mounting a Byzantine expedition is complicated by the lack of supplies.
-In the midst of summer, the shortage of water and food becomes apparent, leading to a mutiny among the Byzantine troops Quickly, John Troglita must retreat toward the coast, but adverse winds prevent the support fleet from approaching.
-Simultaneously, the Berber rebels also face a shortage of supplies as their numbers exceed the capacity of local oases.
-Soon, they are spotted by Byzantine scouts, and John Troglita pursues them, still with the support of Cusina, before establishing his camp at Marta.
+However, the rebellion was not completely suppressed.
+In Tripolitania, Carcasan, the leader of the Ifuraces, became the leader of the Libyan tribes after the death of Ierna, who was the priest of Gurzil and leader of the Libyans.
+He went to join Antalas who migrated to the south, launching raids into Roman Africa.
+Meanwhile, the Byzantines were weakened by the departure of a portion of their troops to Italy to participate in the war against the Goths.
+In reality, of the nine regiments, only six remain, and Ifisdaïas withdrew his support for Troglita.
+The rebels' territory was arid, and mounting a Byzantine expedition was complicated by the lack of supplies.
+In the midst of summer, the shortage of water and food became apparent, leading to a mutiny among the Byzantine troops.John Troglita had to hastily retreat towards the coast, but adverse winds prevented the support fleet from approaching.
+Simultaneously, the Berber rebels also faced a shortage of supplies as their numbers exceeded the capacity of local oases.
+Soon, they were spotted by Byzantine scouts, and John Troglita pursued them with the support of Cusina, before establishing his camp at Marta.